fatiando/fatiando/doc/index.rst

     Fatiando provides an easy and flexible way to perform common tasks like: generating synthetic data, forward modeling, inversion, 3D visualization, and more!
-All from inside the powerfull Python_ language.
+All from inside the powerful Python_ language.

 For more information visit the http://www.fatiando.org